 Become lean and mean

 Pull up your bank statements and write down all of your outgoings, so you know exactly how much you need to earn to survive.
 Is there anything you could cut back?
 Could you negotiate better deals on your utilities or TV subscriptions?
-Be ruthless to reduce costs as much as possible, and then sit down and go through the same process every quarter to stay lean and mean.
+Be ruthless in reducing costs as much as possible, and then sitting down and go through the same process every quarter to stay lean and mean.

 Bottom line, the more money you spend, the more you'll have to earn and run on that treadmill.
 Take the foot off the accelerator and ease off the rat race to enjoy a happier freelancing life.

 If you've had your eye on that fancy 4X4 for some time, consider how much you'll increase your monthly costs if you buy or rent it.
 Will the car be worth it?
-I guarantee you'll take it for granted within a few months, and then feel resentful for how much it's costing you.
+I guarantee you'll take it for granted within a few months, and then feel resentful for how much it costs you.

-And if you think getting a nicer car will impress the clients, think again!
-Drive something too nice and they'll worry they're paying you too much!
+And if you think getting a more beautiful car will impress the clients, think again!
+Drive something too sexy, and they'll worry they're paying you too much!

 Work from home

-Many argue that renting a separate office space from home is worthwhile.
-That it helps you to become more productive.
-That it impresses clients.
-And that it generally makes you look more professional.
+Many argue that renting separate office space from home is worthwhile – that it helps you to become more productive, impresses clients, and generally makes you look more professional.

 I would challenge this view by asking you this – would you rather pay a chunk out of your profits each month for the privilege of having an office?
 Or would you prefer to sleep better at night, work less, ditch the commute and enjoy more time to do whatever you want?